nosseb/rocket-auth-login/readme.md

+% Rocket-auth-login - Authentication and Login library for Rust's Rocket Framework

 # Rocket Authentication / Login
 Rocket-auth-login is a simple authnetication crate that provides some help creating and using user types.

+The rocket-auth-login crate was inspired by the rocket-simpleauth crate.
+The rocket-simpleauth crate however proved to be too simple for my purposes.
+I needed more flexibility in redirecting users as well as the ability to easily define multiple user types, like an Admin user or Regular user.

 For example you could create a regular User type and an elevated Admin type.
 This crate defines three main traits that are used with two different custom types.